thagrol/clusterctl/readme.md

 Assumptions & Requirements
 -----------
 1. Controller pi and pi zeros have been setup using the images from clusterhat.com
+2. The python-pip and python-gpiozero packages have been installed on the controller pi.
-2. Pi zeros have been configured to allow ssh and passwordless login via keys from the controlling pi.
+3. Pi zeros have been configured to allow ssh and passwordless login via keys from the controlling pi.

 Installation
 ------------
 1. Download gpiosetup.sh and clusterctl.py
 2. Configure raspbian such that root runs gpiosetup.sh at each boot.

+More detailed instructions can be found in install.md

 Configuration
 -------------